4GeeksAcademy/css-tutorial-exercises-course/exercises/02.1-Background/README.md

 ## 📝 Instructions:

-1. Build the exercise.
+1. Run the exercise.

 2. Check the Preview.

 3. On the styles.css file change the background-size to 'contain' (check the styles.css tab).

-4. Build and Preview the exercise again.
+4. Run and Preview the exercise again.

 5. Change the background-repeat to 'repeat' to make it repeat over the x-axis and y-axis.

-6. Build and Preview the exercise again.
+6. Run and Preview the exercise again.

 ## 💡 Hint: